Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: System Model and problem formulation

 \subsection{Spectral Efficiency and Energy Efficiency Tradeoff}

 The system SE is an increasing function of the transmit power consumption and its maximization is achieved by consuming all available transmit power.
 Such a strategy may not be suitable for EE maximization, since EE tries to balance SE and power consumption.
-Hence, EE and SE are two conflicting metrics, which results in a SE-EE tradeoff.
-The goal is to characterize this tradeoff and identify the precoder strategy that achieves the best SE-EE tradeoff.
-The SE-EE tradeoff is a MOO problem, which is given by
+Hence, EE and SE are two conflicting metrics in the moderate and high SNR regimes, which results in a SE-EE tradeoff.
+In this subsection, we characterize this tradeoff and identify the precoder strategy that achieves the best SE-EE tradeoff.
+The SE-EE tradeoff is an MOO problem, which is given by

-The solutions of Problem (\ref{RS-tradeoff-MOO}) are Pareto optimal since none of the objective value can be improved without reducing that of the other.

-There are several methods to find the Pareto optimal solutions of a multi-objective problem.
-The first one is weighted sum method \cite{tradeoff2016tvt,Tervo2018tradeoff}, which collapses the multiple objectives into a single objective by summing up all the objective functions with a specific weight given to each objective function.
-Another one is epsilon-constraint method \cite{Mao2019EE,tradeoff2018twc}, in where one of the original objectives is maximized under the new constraints transformed from the other objectives.

-To solve the MOO Problem (\ref{RS-tradeoff-MOO}), we adopt two different methods to obtain the Pareto optimal solutions, namely, the weighted-sum approach and the weighted power approach.
-The two approaches will be specified in the following Section III and IV, respectively.

 Note that the SE maximization Problem (\ref{RS-SE-problem}) and the EE maximization Problem (\ref{RS-EE-problem}) are actually special cases of the SE-EE tradeoff Problem (\ref{RS-tradeoff-MOO}).
 As a consequence, individual problems (\ref{RS-SE-problem}) and (\ref{RS-EE-problem}) can also be solved under the framework of our proposed algorithm for Problem (\ref{RS-tradeoff-MOO}).